kahst/BirdCLEF-Baseline/README.md

 ### Spectrogram Extraction

 Extracting spectrograms from audio recordings is a vital part of our system.
-We decided to use MEL-scale log-amplitude spectrograms which each represent one second of a recording.
+We decided to use MEL-scale log-amplitude spectrograms, which each represent one second of a recording.
 We are using <b>librosa</b> for all of the audio processing.
 The script `utils/audio.py` contains all the logic.
 You can run the script stand-alone with the provided example wav-file.

+You can run the script `spec.py` to start the extraction - this might take a while, depending on your CPU.

 The `config.py` contains a section with all important settings, like sample rate, chunk length and cut-off frequencies.
-These are the settings we are using as defaults:
+We are using these settinsg as defaults:

 ```
 SAMPLE_RATE = 44100